 It’s easy to feel helpless in our current political climate.
 But there really is a lot you can do.

 All are welcome.
-We meet on alternating Sundays from 6-8 p.m. at the Congregational Church at 225 Tilton Ave. near downtown San Mateo.
+We meet on second and fourth Wednesday from 7-9 p.m. at the Congregational Church at 225 Tilton Ave. near downtown San Mateo.

 If you can’t attend our meetings, you can always subscribe (through the “Follow”-button at the bottom of this page) to receive email updates from this site.